 My first memories of making gingerbread ornaments was in my early 20’s, my first time out on my own, and in need of a cheap way to decorate a tree for Christmas.
 As I got older I would make large gingerbread men and woman to stand on shelves as Christmas decor.
 I think it was popular in the late 80’s.
 You know when mauve and country blue were in style?
 Wow I’m really dating myself.
 I would make a batch every Christmas the scent of cinnamon filled the air and put me in a festive mood.

 Why you need to make these ornaments: It’s easy to do, they smell amazing, they look charming sitting on a shelf or used as garland on a tree.
-And if you have kids or grandkids they love to make them.
+And if you have kids or grandkids they’ll love making them.

 - 1 C of flour